marczz/mzlinux_pages/system/xterminals.md

 a scriptable OpenGL based terminal emulator with tiling capabilities, TrueColor, ligatures support and protocol extensions for keyboard input and image rendering.

+I tried in 2020 Kitty on Linux, but it let my window manager, in an unrecoverable state.

 [Terminology](https://www.enlightenment.org/about-terminology)
 is a terminal emulator created for the Enlightenment desktop.  it